William L. Leverette: Ace in a day

 On October 9, Major Leverette led nine P-38s on a mission to protect a Royal Navy convoy off the island of Rhodes, Greece.
 Two of the P-38s soon experienced engine trouble and were forced to turn back.
 When the remaining seven planes reached the convoy at noon, they found the five ships had been attacked.
-One cruiser, the HMS Carlisle, was billowing smoke; and one destroyer, the HMS Panther, was sunk.
+One cruiser, HMS Carlisle, was billowing smoke; and one destroyer, HMS Panther, was sunk.

 While circling the convoy, one of the pilots spotted approximately 25 German Junkers Ju-87 Stuka dive-bombers approaching to commence another attack.
 Major Leverette dispatched three P-38s to maintain position over the convoy as he led the other three P-38s against the 25 Stukas.

 Major Leverette attacked the formation of enemy aircraft from the rear, quickly shooting down two of the Stukas before their rear gunners even had a chance to return fire.
 Leverette observed both planes crash into the sea as he turned to make another pass at the formation.
 Leverette drew fire from the tail gunners on his second pass, but managed to shoot down two more Stukas.

 Major Leverette then made a third pass on the Stukas, claiming two more victories.
 He also observed several men bailing out of the Stukas.
-Leverette's element leader, Second Lieutenant Henry T. Hanna, observed one plane Leverette had downed splash into the water.
+Leverette's element leader, Second Lieutenant Harry T. Hanna, observed one plane Leverette had downed splash into the water.

 While closing on a seventh Stuka, the tail gunner opened fire on Leverette.
 Leverette returned fire, silencing the tail gunner as the aircraft nosed down.
 Leverette was approaching too fast to pull up and over the Stuka, and attempted to fly underneath it.
 While three feet of Leverette's left propeller cut through the Stuka when the two planes collided, his P-38 remained airworthy.

 The entire engagement had lasted approximately fifteen minutes.
-The four P-38s shot down 16 Stukas and a Junkers Ju-88.
+The four P-38s shot down 16 Stukas and a Junkers Ju 88.
 Major Leverette claimed a total of seven Stukas shot down and was awarded the Distinguished Service Cross for his actions.
 Lieutenant Hanna also became an ace in a day, claiming five Stukas and was awarded the Distinguished Flying Cross.

 The opponent was the II./StG 3.
 According to the german records, the Stuka unit has lost minimum 6 planes over the sea and one more crashlanded on Rhodos.

 Major Leverette was the first of just two Army Airmen to shoot down seven enemy aircraft in a single combat mission.
 The other, William A. Shomo, claimed seven victories in 1945 and was awarded the Medal of Honor.